Carrots grown with bokashi food waste

 Carrots comparison grown with and without bokashi food waste (bokashi fermented food waste, bokashi FFW).

-• The non-treated carrot has more of the green stem within the top of the carrot, and the bottom is whiter.
+• The non-treated carrot has more of the green stem at the top of the carrot, and the bottom is whiter.
 Therefore, more of both ends of the carrot would be cut off before consumption.

 Carrots comparison 2010 a